Library Fact sheets

 The 150th Special Operations Wing's mission is to train mission-ready Special Operations and Combat Search And Rescue crews through a Total Force Integration with the 58th Special Operations Wing.
 The wing also includes the 250th Intelligence Squadron which provides precision Targeting and Geospatial Intelligence to Air Force and Joint Warfighters.
 The 150th is also responsible for training and equipping more than 900 Wing personnel to support both state and federal missions.

-The New Mexico Air National Guard was federally recognized on 7 July 1947 as the 188th Fighter Bomber Squadron.
+The New Mexico Air National Guard was federally recognized July 7, 1947, as the 188th Fighter Bomber Squadron.
 The unit was composed of a utility flight equipped with Douglas B-26 light bombers, a fighter squadron composed of 100 officers and airmen flying 25 P-51 mustangs and three T-6 Texan trainers, plus a small weather detachment.
 The 188th's mission was changed from fighter bomber to fighter-interceptor in 1948.

 In December 1950, the unit was called to active duty for the Korean Conflict.
 A total of 54 officers and 400 airmen were assigned to Long Beach Municipal Airport, California.
 Most unit members were then absorbed by other Air Force units and dispatched to Japan and Korea.
 First Lieutenants Robert Lucas and Joseph Murray were killed while flying close air support missions in Korea.
 Captain Francis Williams and First Lieutenant Robert Sands were each credited with three MiG-15 kills.
 The unit was released from federal active duty in November 1952.
 In 1957, the unit was re-designated and federally recognized as the 150th Tactical Fighter Group.
 In October 1995, the unit was renamed the 150th Fighter Wing.

-On December 1, 2013 due to the Department of the Air Force restructuring and realignment, the 150th Fighter Wing was renamed as the 150th Special Operations Wing through a Total Force Integration with the 58th Special Operations Wing.
-This historic redesignation hails the activation of a new mission for the 150th from a fighter unit to a special operations training unit.
+Located on Kirtland Air Force Base that borders Albuquerque, New Mexico, on Dec.
+1, 2013, due to the Department of the Air Force restructuring and realignment, the 150th Fighter Wing was renamed as the 150th Special Operations Wing through a Total Force Integration with the 58th Special Operations Wing.
+This historic redesignation hailed the activation of a new mission for the 150th from a fighter unit to a special operations training unit.